Juh1s/MOBILE-PicList/README.md

-Picture List Project
+# Picture List Project
-For course Mobiiliohjelmointi - SOF008AS3A-3007
+For Haaga-Helia course Mobiiliohjelmointi - SOF008AS3A-3007